9B8DY6/MRA-T1-brain-age-estimation-for-analysis/README.md

 # Correlation between deep learning based predicted ages from structural brain and time-of-flight cerebral angiography

-Correlation between deep learning based predicted ages from structural brain and time-of-flight cerebral angiography, **ICMRM&ICMRI 2020**
+Correlation between deep learning based predicted ages from structural brain and time-of-flight cerebral angiography, **ASMRM&ICMRI 2020**

 It is a task to estimate brain age with MRA or T1 and anaylze correlation between two estiamted ages and chronological age.